Heavenly Sword and Dragon Slaying Sabre

-Plot
+Synopsis

-In the late-Yuan dynasty of China, martial art sects and warriors fight for the lost Dragon Sabre which, according to legend, grants its possessor rulership of the world.
+In the late Yuan dynasty of China, martial art sects and warriors fight for the lost Dragon Sabre which, according to legend, grants its possessor rulership of the jianghu.
 Yu Daiyan retrieves the sword but Yin Yewang's sister, Yin Susu, poisons him.
-Susu arranges to transport the third brother home to be treated but an unknown mercenary cripples him.
+Yin Susu arranges to transport Yu Daiyan home to be treated but an unknown mercenary cripples him.

-Zhang Cuishan watches the Heavenly Eagle Sect demonstrate the dragon sabre but Xie Xun snatches it away and takes Cuishan and Susu to a remote island but their ship sinks.
-Cuishan and Susu arrive at an island that they like to call Fire Ice Island and fall in love, and married each other there.
-Xie Xun arrives there the next day and the three of them decide to become a family disregarding their differences due to the birth of Cuishan and Susu's child, Zhang Wuji.
-The child is named Wuji in memory of Xie Xun's son Xie Wuji and names the Golden-Hair Lion King as her son's godfather.
+Zhang Cuishan watches the Heavenly Eagle Sect demonstrate the dragon sabre but Xie Xun snatches it away and takes him and Yin Susu to a remote island but their ship sinks.
+Zhang Cuishan and Yin Susu arrive at an island that they like to call Fire Ice Island and fall in love, and married each other there.
+Xie Xun arrives there the next day and the three of them decide to become a family disregarding their differences due to the birth of Zhang Cuishan and Yin Susu's child, Zhang Wuji.
+The child is named Wuji in memory of Xie Xun's son Xie Wuji and names the Golden-Hair Lion King as their son's godfather.

-Ten years later, Cuishan, Susu, and young Wuji leave the island without Xie Xun, who chooses to stay on the island.
-Cuishan, Susu, and Wuji return to the mainland and travel to Wudang.
-During the journey, Wuji is kidnapped by one of the Xuan Ming Elders.
-At Wudang, Daiyan recognizes Susu's voice.
-Cuishan takes responsibility for the many murders Susu committed in the past and suicides in front of multiple sects to protect his new family.
-Sanfeng and Susu rescue Wuji then Susu kills herself to join Cuishan, leaving Wuji orphaned.
-Wuji is poisoned by the toxic chill of the Xuan Ming Divine Palm and collapses.
+Ten years later, Zhang Cuishan, Yin Susu and Zhang Wuji leave the island without Xie Xun, who chooses to stay on the island.
+They return to the mainland and travel to the Wudang Sect.
+During the journey, Zhang Wuji is kidnapped by one of the Xuanming Elders.
+At Wudang, Yu Daiyan recognizes Yin Susu's voice.
+Zhang Cuishan takes responsibility for the many murders Yin Susu committed in the past and suicides in front of multiple sects to protect his new family.
+Zhang Sanfeng and Yin Susu rescue Zhang Wuji then Yin Susu kills herself to join Zhang Cuishan, leaving Zhang Wuji orphaned.
+Zhang Wuji is poisoned by the toxic chill of the Xuanming Divine Palm and collapses.

-Miejue and her Emei disciples attack Yang Xiao, who kidnaps Xiaofu.
-Yang Xiao asks Xiaofu to take care of an orphan girl named Yan'er who has endured abuse for one month.
-After one month, Xiaofu wants to return to Emei; Yang Xiao tells her Miejue will consider that she and he have something between them and must be killed.
-Xiaofu tells Yang Xiao the Heavenly Reliant Sword means a lot to her master Miejue and she tricks Yang Xiao into promising never to see her again.
-Yang Xiao steals the Heavenly Reliant Sword from its Mongolian owner and returns it to Emei.
-Xiaofu leaves Emei and gives birth to a girl named Yang Buhui in honour of her love for Yang Xiao.
+Miejue and the Emei Sect attack Yang Xiao, who kidnaps Ji Xiaofu.
+Yang Xiao asks Ji Xiaofu to take care of an orphan girl named Yan'er who has endured abuse for one month.
+After one month, Ji Xiaofu wants to return to Emei; Yang Xiao tells her Miejue will consider that she and he have something between them and must be killed.
+Ji Xiaofu tells Yang Xiao the Heavenly Reliant Sword means a lot to her master Miejue and she tricks Yang Xiao into promising never to see her again.
+Yang Xiao steals the Heavenly Reliant Sword from its Mongol owner and returns it to Emei.
+Ji Xiaofu leaves Emei and gives birth to a girl named Yang Buhui in honour of her love for Yang Xiao.